Dare to know.

 Hello and welcome to my website!
 Let me tell you a bit about myself.

 You may find my CV here (last updated: March 2024; warning pdf download!).
-Please also take a look at some of my published work below:
+This is my Google scholar link (h-index: 16).

 My thesis